 There is one approved antiviral medication for COVID-19, remdesivir (Veklury), which is modestly effective for hospitalized patients.
 Several other drugs have shown activity against SARS-CoV-2 or related coronaviruses in laboratory and animal studies, and many clinical trials are underway.

-Two monoclonal antibody regimens, bamlanivimab plus etesevimab and casirivimab plus imdevimab, have received emergency use authorization.
-Another treatment is convalescent plasma, which contains natural antibodies from people who have recovered from COVID-19.
+Two monoclonal antibody regimens, bamlanivimab plus etesevimab and casirivimab plus imdevimab, have received emergency use authorization for COVID-19 treatment.
+Another option is convalescent plasma, which contains natural antibodies from people who have recovered from COVID-19.
+However, study results for these treatments have been inconsistent, and they may not work as well against new SARS-CoV-2 variants.

 Because most people recover without treatment, it is important to compare new therapies against an inactive placebo or different medications to see which ones work best.
 Be cautious about rumors and overly optimistic information about treatments that have not yet been tested in randomized clinical trials.